Our working method

 • Income statement from the tax authorities

-• Proof of income (salary statement and recent bank statements showing net salary)
+• Proof of income (salary slips and recent bank statements showing net salary)

 • Ethnic or cultural background